Inovio Pharmaceuticals Inc. (INO)’s latest performance is not what we had anticipated - News Daemon

 Sponsored

 Annual sales at Healthcare sector company slipped by -24.60% over the past five years.
-When this article was written, the company’s average yearly earnings per share was at 19.40%.
+Meanwhile, its annual earnings per share averaged 19.40%.
 With a float of $245.68 million, this company’s outstanding shares have now reached $250.59 million.

 Inovio Pharmaceuticals Inc. (INO) Insider Updates

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Inovio Pharmaceuticals Inc. stocks.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Biotechnology Industry.
 The insider ownership of Inovio Pharmaceuticals Inc. is 0.40%, while institutional ownership is 47.80%.
 The most recent insider transaction that took place on Mar 13, was worth 6,708.
 In this transaction Director of this company sold 5,833 shares at a rate of $1.15, taking the stock ownership to the 910,124 shares.
 Before that another transaction happened on Feb 27, when Company’s Director sold 11,668 for $1.28, making the entire transaction worth $14,935.
 This insider now owns 904,291 shares in total.

 Inovio Pharmaceuticals Inc. (INO) Performance Highlights and Predictions